-Sharing Resources
+Sharing Resources:

 - If there are students who would like to participate in Bike to School Week but don't own a bike due to financial or other barriers, consider hosting a bike drive, where families who have bikes that they no longer need can donate them to the school.
 Students in need can be given these bikes, or they can borrow them temporarily.
-HUB Cycling also launched a Bike Match Program in 2020 where we do our best to match people who need a bike with people who are willing to donate one. - Host a 'bike swap' where parents bring small bikes and trade them in for better fitting bikes making sure that everyone has a bike that is their size to ride!
+Host a 'bike swap' where parents bring small bikes and trade them in for better fitting bikes making sure that everyone has a bike that is their size to ride!
 Include the option to bring helmets in good condition to trade as well. - Have bike locks available for use at the school office for students that don't have their own.
-Students can borrow a lock and parents will feel better knowing their child's bike is secure while at school.
+Students can borrow a lock and parents will feel better knowing their child's bike is secure while at school. - Consider fundraising for safety gear that can be accessed by students in need; items such as helmets, lights, and reflectors

-Inclusive Activity Considerations
+Inclusive Activity Considerations: